OSGeoLabBp/tutorials/english/data_processing/prime.rst

     Elapsed time is 0.0636721 seconds.

 Again reasonable reduction in elapsed time.
 We used vectoriation to make the program faster.
-Examine again a loop body.
+Examine again the loop body.
 If we can save a little time in the loop body, it may reduce the elapsed time spectacularly.
-We clear the same even numers several times, after clearing all even numbers in the first run of the loop, no need to check any even number.
+We clear the same even numers several times, after clearing all even numbers in the first run of the loop, no need to check any even number again.
-Let's move the deletion of even numbers out from the loop and check only the odd number in the loop body.
+Let's move the deletion of even numbers out of the loop and check only the odd numbers in the loop body.

 *Improved sieve of Erastohenes* (prime_improved.m)